UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Do I need a different safety plan for natural gas vs. electric homes?

 Yes, the details will differ slightly.
-If you have natural gas, your plan must include carbon monoxide detection and knowledge of how to shut off the gas valve.
+If you have natural gas, your plan must include carbon monoxide detection and knowledge of how to shut off the main gas valve.
 For all-electric homes, the focus shifts more heavily to managing the electrical panel and preventing circuit overloads.

 How should I update my home safety plan when I move to a new place?